-C leans back in his chair, clearly pleased with himself.
+The Wee Man leans back in his chair, clearly pleased with himself.

 “The rewards to our students will be immense.
-They will receive training in practicalities.
-We are here to deliver the next generation of business men and women and I look to you as budding entrepreneurs.
+We must put the student experience first and foremost and do what is best for them.”
+He has said this so many times that he may even believe it.
+“They should receive training in practicalities, not impracticalities.
+We are here to deliver the next generation of business men and women.
+Budding entrepreneurs among the academic staff must also be encouraged.
 Why limit your research to dry publications in obscure journals that will only be read by other irrelevant academics.
 Where’s the real impact in that?
-Take Professor B and her spin-out company, winner of two enterprise awards, a magnificent success story.”
+We need only look at the magnificent success of Professor Ortiz and her spin-out company, winner of two enterprise awards.”

-“The student experience is paramount.
-Education is no longer a matter of teaching, of listening and receiving.
+“Education is no longer a matter of teaching, of listening and receiving.
 Passive learning is obsolete.
 Education is about knowledge exchange.”

-“Exchange presupposes reciprocity,” E notes.
+“Exchange presupposes reciprocity,” Phlegmy notes.

-“Are you saying that you can’t learn from your students?
+“Are you saying you can’t learn from your students?
 My daughter and her friends complain constantly about hopeless, boring lecturers.
 Everything they need is on-line.
 The Student Engagement Task Force has tabled an innovative proposal to involve our students in knowledge exchange.
 Those in later years can pass on their knowledge to junior students.
 The second years will instruct the first years, the third the second and so on.
 In this way, only the information our students find useful is passed on.
 This should propel us up the student satisfaction league table.
 What’s more, it will cut out unnecessary fluff and free academic staff to focus on new business opportunities and delivering on impact.”